Certificate IV in Youth Work

 You need to satisfy all of the following academic (entry) requirements to be considered for entry into this course.

-There are no minimum academic requirements.
+There are no minimum academic requirements for entry into this qualification.
 You must be at least 18 years of age by the commencement date of the program.

 You must submit a personal statement with your application outlining: